devJSQ/movie-recommendation-project/README.md

 User: No.
 System: Do you like action movies?
 User: Yes.
-System: Do you like old movies? (before 2000)?
+System: Do you like old movies (before 2000)?
 User: Yes.

 Based on the user's answers, the recommended movie should have the following properties: